Keysight/bumper/dobby/doc/clang/options.md

 When the spec references another option (for example when specifying the aliases), then it uses the key.

+## Option names

+Some option names are separated from their arguments by a "=" or a ",".
+In that case, the "=" or "," will be part of the name of the option in the spec.

 ## CC1Options (TODO)

 Some options in the spec are intended to be passed as -Xclang <option..>, I think.